Pioneer Day Concert: “Music for a Summer Evening”

-The Mormon Tabernacle Choir and Orchestra at Temple Square will present “Music for a Summer Evening,” their annual concert held in conjunction with Pioneer Day celebrations honoring the arrival of the Mormon pioneers in 1847.
-The concert will be held on Friday and Saturday, July 14 and 15 at 8 p.m. in the Conference Center and will be conducted by Mack Wilberg, music director of the Choir and Ryan Murphy, associate music director.
+The Mormon Tabernacle Choir and Orchestra at Temple Square will present “Music for a Summer Evening,” their annual concert held in conjunction with community-wide Pioneer Day celebrations.
+The concert will be held on Friday and Saturday, July 20 and 21, at 8 p.m. in the Conference Center and will be conducted by Mack Wilberg, music director of the Choir and Ryan Murphy, associate music director.

 These summer concerts featuring music by the Choir and Orchestra have been a long-standing tradition.
-Recent guest artists have included King's Singers (2016), Laura Osnes (2015), Santino Fontana (2014), Nathan Pacheco and Lindsey Stirling (2013), Katherine Jenkins (2012), and Linda Eder and Brian Stokes Mitchell (2011).
+Recent guest artists have included Alex Boyé (2017), The King’s Singers (2016), Laura Osnes (2015), Santino Fontana (2014), Nathan Pacheco and Lindsey Stirling (2013), and Katherine Jenkins (2012).
 Prior concerts have been filmed and later rebroadcast on BYU Television.
-The summer concert of 2012 with Katherine Jenkins won for the Choir its second Emmy Award.
-(The Choir has since added a third Emmy Award for its Tanner Gift of Music concert with James Taylor.)
+The summer concert of 2012 with Katherine Jenkins won for the Choir its third Emmy Award.
+(The Choir has since added a fourth Emmy Award for its Tanner Gift of Music concert with James Taylor.)